 The School of Planning, Design and Construction (SPDC) is jointly administered by the College of Agriculture and Natural Resources (CANR) and the College of Social Science (CSS) at Michigan State University.
-It consists of four separately accredited programs: Construction Management, Interior Design, Landscape Architecture and Urban & Regional Planning (which is part of the MSU College of Social Science).
-Under the leadership of director and Professor Ming-Han Li, faculty and staff work daily to provide a quality educational experience for students in these fields related to the built environment, and encouraging the creativity and innovation that drive these industries.
+It consists of four separately accredited programs: Construction Management, Interior Design, Landscape Architecture and Urban & Regional Planning, as well as the National Charrette Institute, a training, outreach and research unit.
+Under the leadership of director and Professor Ming-Han Li, faculty and staff strive for providing a quality educational experience for students in these fields related to the built environment, and encouraging the creativity and innovation that drive these industries.